davidgilbertson/easy-ease/README.md

 # Easy Ease
-A tiny easing package (< 0.4 KB) with no dependencies.
+A tiny easing package (~0.2 KB gzipped) with no dependencies.
 For doing stuff like:
 * Scrolling smoothly to the top of the page
 * Sliding out a navigation menu
 * Sliding open an accordion component

-There are no options for different types of easing.
+You won't find any options for different types of easing here.
 What you get is a nice ease-in-out similar to the default animation for `transition` in CSS.

 If you'd prefer to choose from the full suite of